guojin-yan/OpenVINO-CSharp-API/tutorial_examples/AlxBoard_deploy_yolov8/README.md

   ```
   Program--
   		|-AlxBoard_deploy_yolov8
-  		|-OpenVINOSharp
+  		|-OpenVINO-CSharp-API
   ```

 - **Modify OpenVINO ™ Dependency**

-  Due to the OpenVINO™ dependency of the project source code being different from the settings in this article, it is necessary to modify the path of the OpenVINO™ dependency, mainly by modifying the ``OpenVINOSharp/src/OpenVINOSharp/native_methods/ov_base.cs``.
+  Due to the OpenVINO™ dependency of the project source code being different from the settings in this article, it is necessary to modify the path of the OpenVINO™ dependency, mainly by modifying the ``OpenVINO™ C# API/src/OpenVINO™ C# API/native_methods/ov_base.cs``.
 The modifications are as follows:

   ```
   private const string dll_extern = "./openvino2023.0/openvino_c.dll";